Howdju/howdju/howdju-service-common/docs/API v2.md

 Need to capture cases where a user recently has disagreed with another user in case someone games the system by creating a similar user by duplicating votes but then inserting manipulative justification votes.
-Detect when a user does anomolous votes?
+Detect when a user does anomalous votes?
 How will we know that they are anomolous?

 Should we compare how a user's vector changes over time as we reach additional stages of inference?
 What if it changes drastically?
 What if we return to